 #4 - Jack

 We carry around a Pro Eagle floor jack in our trailer everywhere we go.
 We opted for the 1/2 ton so we can change out our truck, trailer, AND UTV.
-Depending on your budget, a smaller option is always better than having to rig something up out in the wild.
+Depending on your budget, a smaller option is always better than rigging something up out in the wild.

 #3 - Extra Whips

-Safety Whips are a straightforward investment, especially when you consider they prevent accidents on the trail, especially in the dunes/sand.
-Regardless of trail or park rules, we always recommend everyone run a daytime safety whip and at least one lighted whip at night to keep you and your party safe.
+Safety whips are a simple way to help prevent accidents, especially in sand or dunes.
+No matter the rules, we recommend using a safety whip during the day and at least one lighted whip at night to keep everyone safe.

 #2 - Camp Gear